Skip to contents

 styler is a package to clean code by fixing indentation and other things, but doesn’t perform code replacement based on lints.

-flir is quite performant.
-This is a small benchmark on 3.5k lines of code with a few linters:
+flir is quite fast This is a small benchmark on 3.5k lines of code with a few linters:

 file <- system.file("bench/test.R", package = "flir")